 This was because they were trusted to live in close quarters with their families.

 Our complete guide to the Siberian Husky breed is right here, but we’ll continue picking out the most relevant things you need to know in this article too.

 … then add an American Pit Bull Terrier

-Pitbulls were created back in the 19th century by mixing English terriers and English bulldogs of the time, to try and harness the enthusiasm of the former and the athleticism of the latter.
+Pitbulls were created back in the 19th century by mixing English terriers and English bulldogs.
+Popular breeds of the time.

-Unfortunately, people also began to rear them to take part in illegal bloodsports.
+Unfortunately, people also began to use these dogs to take part in illegal dog fights.